Meet the Macintosh!

 your best guess: Try upper case, lower case, spaces, no spaces, every

 possible password and combination you can think of.
-If you manage to
+If you have to,

-If it's gone forever, there isn't much we can do except start over from
+Otherwise, there isn't much to do except start over from

 So..... don't lose those passwords!